4 Empowering Mindsets Around Fertility, From A Holistic Fertility Doctor

-Research shows that mind-body interventions can be effective in reducing psychological distress and improving marital function and fertility outcomes in couples trying to conceive.
+Research shows that mind-body interventions1 can be effective in reducing psychological distress and improving marital function and fertility outcomes in couples trying to conceive.
 These interventions include yoga, mindfulness-based exercises, and positive affirmations and mindsets around fertility.

-Studies also suggest that fertility is associated with psychological factors.
+Studies also suggest that fertility is associated with psychological factors2.
 In some cases, couples have problems conceiving despite the fact that there appears to be no objective immunologic or somatic reasons.
 Factors such as the reaction to the diagnosis and suggested treatment and a woman's self-acceptance and self-esteem may play a role.

 In my experience as a holistic fertility specialist, I've found approaching the journey to conception with positivity is crucial.
 To help with your own journey, here are some empowering mindsets around fertility that can help you take charge and optimize your experience:

 Understand your cycles and hormones.

 The menstrual cycle is a female biological process, and it's intimately related to fertility.
 For this reason, it's important to understand how menstrual cycles and hormones work.
 While exact ovulation can be challenging to determine, you can choose from a plethora of modern technologies for at-home testing to assess your ovulation more accurately.
 Daily basal body temperature (BBT)3 charting is one technique many of my patients use since body temperature drops a little before an ovary releases an egg.

 It can also be extremely empowering to test your hormones, then review the results with a medical provider who can assess the levels, to help you understand what's happening in your body.